Types of Domestic Water Softener

 A volume-controlled water softener system is designed to adjust to the demand and to avoid over or under regenerating the softener.
 It will regenerate when the pre-set volume of water used has been achieved.

-Some control systems are programmed to monitor daily water usage and ensure that regeneration takes place on the best possible night, to make sure that softened water is always available.
+Some control systems are programed to monitor daily water usage and ensure that regeneration takes place on the best possible night, to make sure that softened water is always available.
 This also saves on water and water softener salt used during the regeneration.
 The “proportional brining” technique is used to measure the actual quantity of water used before each regeneration and to control the amount of brine used for that regeneration.
-This ensures the restoration of resin capacity and helps to use salt and water more efficiently.
+This ensure the restoration of resin capacity and helps to use salt and water more efficiently.

 A two-tank water softener system uses two resin tanks: when one is in service, the other one is on standby.
 The control system monitors the water flow and switches the flow to the other tank after the first tank is exhausted, and regenerates the first tank while the second one is working.
-That ensures that the soft water is available even during regeneration, and system continues to swap from one tank to the other, regenerating when necessary.
+That ensure that the soft water is available even during regeneration, and system continues to swap from one tank to the other, regenerating when necessary.

 The twin tank water softener system regenerates on volume, and the full capacity of the resin is used for each service cycle.